Champs-Libres/CLPersonaUserBundle/Readme.md

 Twig templates and javascripts files
 ====================================

+You may use the `/persona/login` route for your bundle, or add a "login with persona" button on each page.

 Every time you offers the possibility to login with Persona, you must manually add the following scripts :

 ```html